-10. Add participant contributions to the flipchart list.
+10. Add participant contributions to the PowerPoint slide.
 After you have a satisfactory list, confirm whether everyone consents to these agreements.
-The confidentiality agreement is required for all participants to follow.
-Ask if there are any other agreements anyone feels they cannot agree to.
+Also ask if there are any agreements anyone feels they cannot agree to.
 If there are, refine or delete the agreement.
 Thank participants for working together to create a safe and supportive learning environment.